 • Any other business.

 Proposals for consideration at the AGM should be presented at least one month before the meeting.
 Proposals may be accepted during general meetings if agreed by a majority vote.
 Each proposal must be seconded by a club member.
-Voting on such proposals will be decided on a simple majority except where a change of Constitution and Rules of the club are involved.
+Voting on such proposals will be decided on a simple majority except where a change of Constitution of the club are involved.

-- Changes to the Club Constitution: Changes to the club Constitution and Rules may only be made either at the AGM or at an Extraordinary General Meeting (EGM), specially convened; changes to the club Constitution and Rules may only be made with the agreement of two thirds of those voting.
+- Changes to the Club Constitution: Changes to the club Constitution may only be made either at the AGM or at an Extraordinary General Meeting (EGM), specially convened; changes to the club Constitution and Rules may only be made with the agreement of two thirds of those voting.